 Going to a different country will not make any difference to the questions that will appear on the GMAT for you.
 The same set of questions will appear for every person taking the GMAT around the world at a given point in time.
 Since it is a standardized test, the GMAT cannot be tweaked to create a discrete difficulty level per country.

 Your GMAT percentile rank is calculated based on the scores of people who have taken the GMAT in the three years preceding your attempt.
-These are scores that people from all over the world have achieved in three years.
-That will not change no matter where you take your test from.
+These are scores that people from all over the world have achieved over the three years.
+That will not change wherever you take the test from.

-A surprising number of people believe that you could score better during some months as compared to others.
+A surprising number of people believe that you could get a better GMAT score during certain months as compared to others.
 This idea may be stemming from the belief that the GMAT is tweaked to make it tougher during the B-School application season.

 Fact: The GMAT is adaptive to your performance only.